Frame (linear algebra): Exact frames

 A frame is an exact frame if no proper subset of the frame spans the inner product space.
 Each basis for an inner product space is an exact frame for the space (so a basis is a special case of a frame).

 Generalizations

+Semi-frame

-A Bessel Sequence is a set of vectors that satisfies only the upper bound of the frame condition.
+Sometimes it may not be possible to satisfy both frame bounds simultaneously.
+An upper (respectively lower) semi-frame is a set that only satisfies the upper (respectively lower) frame inequality.
+The Bessel Sequence is an example of a set of vectors that satisfies only the upper frame inequality.